 This scripture is the sign Jesus was the true Messiah.
 Unfortunately, The Chruch says Jesus was Crucified on Friday, thus the feasts of Good Friday.
 If he rose on Sunday, Palm Sunday, that only accounts for two nights and one day.

 However, this timing was necessary for the early Church to keep in step with the already established pagan ritual of the Roman Empire.
-Easter Sunday is really “Ishtar Sun Day,” which is a day holy to Nimrod.
+Easter Sunday is really “Ishtar Sun Day,” which is holy to Nimrod.
 It and was then renamed after his mother Semiramis or Ishtar/Astarte.
 (3) Easter is one of the Christian holidays with pagan origins back to the mystery religions of Babylon.

 “In Miinsterland, these Easter fires are always kindled upon certain definite hills, which are hence known as Easter or Paschal Mountains.
 The whole community assembles about the fire.
 The young men and maidens, singing Easter hymns, march round and round the fire till the blaze dies down.